krzemienski/awesome-from-stars/README.md

 * [AgentOps-AI/agentops](https://github.com/AgentOps-AI/agentops): Python SDK for AI agent monitoring, LLM cost tracking, benchmarking, and more.
 Integrates with most LLMs and agent frameworks including CrewAI, Agno, OpenAI Agents SDK, Langchain, Autogen, AG2, and CamelAI
 * [contains-studio/agents](https://github.com/contains-studio/agents): sharing current agents in use
 * [wshobson/agents](https://github.com/wshobson/agents): Intelligent automation and multi-agent orchestration for Claude Code
+* [okguitar/agentstudio](https://github.com/okguitar/agentstudio): A sophisticated AI-powered workspace built on top of Claude Code SDK
-* [agno-agi/agno](https://github.com/agno-agi/agno): Multi-agent framework, runtime and control plane.
-Built for speed, privacy, and scale.
+* [agno-agi/agno](https://github.com/agno-agi/agno): The unified stack for building, running and managing multi-agent systems.
 * [marysaka/ahv](https://github.com/marysaka/ahv): Bindings for Apple Silicon Hypervisor
 * [vercel/ai](https://github.com/vercel/ai): The AI Toolkit for TypeScript.
 From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents
 * [BB31420/AI-Auto-Video-Generator](https://github.com/BB31420/AI-Auto-Video-Generator): An AI-powered storytelling video generator that takes user input as a story prompt, generates a story using OpenAI's GPT-3, creates images using OpenAI's DALL-E, adds voiceover using ElevenLabs API, and combines the elements into a video.